What Does the Administrator Do for an Entrepreneur?

 It also means keeping tabs on who’s coming.
 So, suppose someone has forgotten about this important meeting or didn’t receive an invite because of technical issues with their email address.
 In that case, you should know about it as soon as possible so as not to waste time wondering where they are!

-Finally, once everyone arrives at the venue with their laptops and notebooks open (or smartphones ready)—you have nothing left but talk business!
+Finally, once everyone arrives at the venue with their laptops and notebooks open (or smartphones ready), you have nothing left but to talk business!

 Creating Meeting Minutes